-The EHIC entitles you to free or reduced cost state health care in countries within the EU - like is available for any other local resident.
+The EHIC, formerly known as the E111 can be used within the EU and entitles the cardholder to the same free or reduced state health care that is available to local residents.
 This is based on a reciprocal agreement between the UK's NHS and the European Union nations (which is why people visiting the UK are entitled to NHS treatment).
-For more information on the benefits, take a look at our EHIC information page here.

-While the EHIC and your travel insurance policy work together when paying for certain medical costs, the EHIC does not act as a comprehensive travel insurance policy.
-Your EHIC only covers non-private medical assistance, whereas your travel insurance policy will cover you for the following:
+The simple answer is yes!
+While the EHIC and your travel insurance policy work together when paying for certain medical costs - insurers may waive the excess if you have one but, the EHIC does not act as a comprehensive travel insurance policy.
+Your EHIC only covers non-private medical assistance, whereas your travel insurance policy will cover you for much much more.

 - Theft, mugging, hijacking, lost luggage

 - Support and advice through 24-hour helplines with multilingual staff

 Don't get tricked by unofficial sites charging you a fee for 'reviewing' or 'forwarding' services.
 The EHIC is free of charge for all EU citizens.
 You can apply or renew your EHIC online or call 0845 606 2030 for more information.